Add you model/service to the DEEP marketplace¶

 This is the file that runs the Jenkins pipeline.
 You can copy this Jenkinsfile example replacing the repo names with your own Docker repo name.

 This file contains the information that is going to be displayed in the Marketplace.
-You can build your own starting from this metadata.json example
+You can build your own starting from this metadata.json example.
+This metadata will be validated during integration tests when the PR is accepted but you can manually validate the metadata beforehand by running:

 Once your repos are set it’s time to make a PR to add your model to the marketplace!

-Once the changes are done, make a PR of your fork to the original repo (again to the pelican branch) and wait for approval.
+Once the changes are done, make a PR of your fork to the original repo and wait for approval.
 Check the GitHub Standard Fork & Pull Request Workflow in case of doubt.